NickG13/AEIOU/README.md

 ## AEIOU zxcv v1.0
 ![](https://preview.redd.it/zxr6bha0sqb71.png?width=302&format=png&auto=webp&s=f86f6dc422812cfe2fe60fd0984670e61b698af5)

 A version for people who wants to maintain all the usual shortcuts (ZXCV).
+Be advised you will write slower and with less comfort.

 ## Install
 (Windows version in progress...)